Time efficiency analysis for undersampled quantitative MRI acquisitions: Results

-Figures \ref{Fig: expt_1_t1} and \ref{Fig: expt_1_t2} show the box plots of ratio between $\eta^{MC}_{p}$ and $\eta_{p}$ for $T_1$ and $T_2$ respectively.
+Figures \ref{Fig: expt_1_t1} and \ref{Fig: expt_1_t2} show the box plots of ratio between $\eta^{MC}_{p}$ and $\eta_{p}$ for $T_1$ and $T_2$ respectively for all undersampling patterns and acceleration factors.
 Each box represents the $25^{th}$ and $75^{th}$ percentile of the distribution of all the voxels for a particular acceleration factor and undersampling pattern.
-The box plots are grouped together according to the undersampling patterns shown by the vertical line separating the figure.
-The box plots are colored according to the respective acceleration factor shown in the legend.

 Observe that for both $T_1$ and $T_2$, with Treg, TSreg, Random and Halton undersampling patterns, the boxes lie within 0.85 and 1.15 with the exception of two cases where $\bm{R} = [8, 6]$.
 This was not the case for Regular and Sreg particularly for high acceleration factors $\bm{R} \geq [2, 4]$.
+Note that due to the finite number of Monte Carlo iterations the box size is expected to be $0.9$ to $1.09$.

-Computation of $\eta_{p}$ for the fully sampled case in this experiment was 2.6 minutes on a work station with 3.4 GHz Intel Core i7-6700 Processor, 8 GB RAM, Windows 7 and Matlab R2015b.
+The computation time of $\eta_p$ for the fully sampled scan was 1.4 minutes for one slice and always lower for undersampled scans on a workstation with a 3.8 GHz Intel Core i7-1065G7 Processor, 16 GB RAM, Windows 10 and Matlab R2020b.